 "Sure thing," Sky said and took the first sip of her coffee.
 She knew that her mom was hiding her sadness over the fact that her older daughter is flying off to college, but she was thankful that the morning didn't start with her crying over it.
 Sky loved her family very much and was sad to go, but at the same time, it was part of the journey of growing up and she wished that her parents wouldn't make it hard for her.

 "I love you, sweetie," Clarisse said, kissing her in her curls.

 "I love you too, mom," Sky answered with a small smile.

-After breakfast, they all helped her to pack the last things that she needed to take with her and the drive to New York's University, that really was almost 300 miles away, started off with a mother-daughter conversation about the upcoming changes in college life.
+After breakfast, they all helped her to pack the last things that she needed to take with her and the drive to New York's University, which really was almost 300 miles away, started off with a mother-daughter conversation about the upcoming changes in college life.
 If that was Clarisse's way of crying over it, Sky was totally fine with it, especially if it doesn't make things weird for both of them.
-She was excited to go to college and although leaving home was a bittersweet feeling, it still felt great and was a start of something good.
+She was excited to go to college and although leaving home was a bittersweet feeling, it still felt great and was the start of something good.
 At least, so she thought.